seanmcbroom/osu-collector-downloader/README.md

 ![Untitled](https://user-images.githubusercontent.com/57121175/213617957-a8fa772c-b23f-4932-87bc-3088803c4e63.png)

-# Building
+# Building from source

-Currently if you need to produce a build for an operating system other than Linux you will need to build and pack from source, on your own operating system.
-Cross platform builds are not supported in this release, due to this limitation.
+Currently if you need to produce a build for MacOS you will need to build and pack from source.
+Cross platform builds are not supported in the packager, due to this limitation I cannot provide a MacOS build.
+However you're more than welcome to build from source on your own system.

 - Clone this repository